thendo991/CleanCity/docs/faq.md

 1. Check this FAQ first
 2. Review the relevant documentation
 3. Ask during weekly meetings
-4. Contact the project manager
+4. Contact the Module instructor
 5. Use Jira help center for technical issues

 ### **Q: What if we find a critical bug that breaks the application?**
-**A:** Document it immediately in Jira with high severity.
+**A:** Document it immediately in your project management tool with high severity.
 Include screenshots and detailed steps.
 These are exactly the types of issues you should be finding!

 ### **Q: Can we suggest improvements to the testing process?**
 **A:** Absolutely!
 Your feedback is valuable.
 Share suggestions during weekly meetings or in your reflection documents.
 This shows critical thinking and engagement.

 ### **Q: What if we have technical difficulties with our tools?**
 **A:** Document the issue and try alternative approaches.
-If you can't resolve it, contact the project manager with specific details about what you've tried and what error messages you're seeing.
+If you can't resolve it, contact the Module instructor with specific details about what you've tried and what error messages you're seeing.

 ---